Jordan-Milne/Facebook-Messenger-Data/README.md

 * Easy viewing of your most used words on Facebook Messenger
 * See another facebook users most sent words to you
 * Check the amount of messages you have sent a person or group
-* Search a word or phrase that might have sent or recieved to see the message the word or phrase was in as well as who sent it and when
+* Search a word or phrase that you might have sent or recieved to see: The message the word or phrase was in, as well as who sent it and when the message was sent